bulgakke/rails_simple_caching/README.md

-caches :something # Cache will still expire after default time cache_expires_in 2.minutes caches :something_else # Will expire in 2 minutes
+caches :something # Cache will still expire after default time cache_expires_in 2.minutes caches :something_else # Will expire in 2 minutes cache_expires_in 3.hours
+caches :another_something # Will expire in 3 hours
 ```
 3. `Rails.configuration.default_expire_time`: global default for all models.
 Set to `24.hours` by default.
 Set it to your liking in `config/application.rb` or in `config/environments/`